/

 • Sauces with flavor: Malbec pairs well with peppercorn sauces, mole, or smoky BBQ.

-Does Malbec taste sweet or dry?
+Is Malbec wine taste typically sweet or dry?

 Conclusion